WolframResearch/WolframClientForPython/docs/intro.rst

 Local kernel
 ---------------

 Wolfram Language session :class:`~wolframclient.evaluation.WolframLanguageSession` is initialized with a *WolframKernel* executable specified by its path.
-A session enables local evaluation of Wolfram Language code directly in Python.
+A session enables local evaluation of Wolfram Language code directly from Python.

 .. note ::
     Typical location of the *WolframKernel* executable depends on the operating system.
 The relative path from your installation directory should be: